Updated on 2024-09-03 GMT+08:00

 Application Scenarios

-• Automated backup and archiving, for example, periodically uploading local data to OBS
+• Automatic backup and archiving, for example, periodically uploading local data to OBS

-• Scenarios where other tools (like OBS Browser+) cannot be used, such as synchronously uploading, downloading, and copying objects
+• Operations that you cannot perform using other tools (like OBS Browser+).
+Such operations include synchronously uploading, downloading, and copying objects.

 Functions